WeblateOrg/weblate/docs/admin/upgrade.rst

 configuration (consult :file:`settings_example.py` for correct values).

-Handling of static content has been rewritten, please adjust configuration of your webserver accordingly.
-Most importantly:
+Handling of static content has been rewritten, please adjust configuration of your webserver accordingly (see :ref:`static-files` for more details).
+Most
+importantly:

 * ``/media/`` path is no longer used
 * ``/static/`` path now holds both admin and Weblate static files